juliangut/slim-routing/README.md

 * `middleware`, optional, array of middleware to be added to the route
 * `priority`, optional, integer for ordering route registration.
 The order is global among all loaded routes.
 Negative routes get loaded first (defaults to 0)

-## Route composition
+### Route composition

-### Name
+#### Name

-Final route name is composed of the concatenation of group prefixes followed by route name according to selected route naming strategy
+Final route name is composed of the concatenation of group prefixes followed by route name according to configured route naming strategy

-### Pattern
+#### Pattern

 Resulting route pattern is composed of the concatenation of group patterns and finally route pattern

-### Placeholders
+#### Placeholders

 Resulting placeholders list is composed of all group placeholders if any and route placeholders

 It is important to pay attention not to duplicate placeholder names in the resulting pattern as this can't be handled by FastRoute.
 Check group tree patterns for placeholder names

-### Middleware
+#### Middleware

 Resulting middleware applied to a route will be the result of combining group middleware and route middleware

 There is a drawback on defining middleware in any other format but PHP definition files.
-You cannot use a callable, only strings so that middleware must be a reference to a container entry
+You cannot use a Closure, only strings, so that middleware must be a reference to a container entry

 ## Considerations